-- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members, the project title, and a brief description by November 1st. - An initial status Report (no more than a page) will be included as a deliverable in Homework 4 (due November 20th).
-This report should contain the project title, the project description, and the current status of the project.
-The team can use the suggested template (see Final Report description). - ✓ Final Project Presentation: - In class, December 6th at 5:30 pm.
-You can use slides, the whiteboard, etc. - Each person in the team must participate in the oral presentation. - $\circ$ $\,$ The presentation must include a demo of the system functioning. - ✓ Final Report: - Single-spaced, 2 columns, no more than 6 pages.
-Students are encouraged to use the suggested template: - o Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
+- ✓ Students must email the instructor (llamocca@oakland.edu) with the team members and the project title by Oct.
+26th. - ✓ Initial Status Report (no more than a page): It will be included as a deliverable in Homework 3 (due Nov.
+4th).
+Requirements: Tentative project description, draft block diagram. - Second Status Report (no more than 3 pages): It will be included as a deliverable in Homework 4 (due Nov.
+25th).
+Requirements: Detailed Block diagram along with the internal components, and the current status of the project.

+√ Final Project Presentation:

+- Online, Dec.
+7th at 5:30 pm. - Each person in the team must participate in the oral presentation (prepare slides). - The presentation must include a demo of the system functioning.

+✓ Final Report:

+- Single-spaced, 2 columns, no more than 6 pages.
+Students must use the suggested template: - Final Project Report Template.docx. - The report document (pdf) and the code files (.vhd, .xdc, etc) must be uploaded to Moodle.
 This is due on Dec.
-9th.
+12th.